 If your sales reps carry out these tasks manually, it could take up a lot of their time, result in errors, and eventually affect their net output…

-But when you use a Customizable CRM like TeleCRM, you will not only be able to automate these routine tasks, you’ll be able to design the automation according to your sales process.
+But when you use a Customizable CRM like telecrm, you will not only be able to automate these routine tasks, you’ll be able to design the automation according to your sales process.

 What You can achieve by using automation